Coachella Festival Checklist – 11 Things to Bring

 blue air mattress outside tent

-If there’s one thing we know, it’s that sleeping on the hard desert ground isn’t fun.
-So, packing a quality air mattress for catching some Zzs at night is essential for a successful Coachella adventure.
+If there’s one thing we know, sleeping on the hard desert ground isn’t fun.
+So, packing a quality air mattress to catch some Zzs at night is essential for a successful Coachella adventure.

-If you’re looking to keep things simple, a sleeping pad can also do the trick in a pinch.
-But when it comes to your comfort after a long day at the festival, it’s hard to beat an air mattress.
+If you want to keep things simple, a sleeping pad can also do the trick in a pinch.
+But when it comes to comfort after a long day at the festival, an air mattress is hard to beat.

 Read More : Camping Cots vs Air Mattresses – Which is Better?